SonDo580/todo-redux/README.md

 - Redux
 - Ant Design

-# The project is based on a tutorial from HoleTex channel
+# The project is from a tutorial on HoleTex channel